pikvm/pikvm/docs/faq.md

     # reboot
     ```

     Pacman saves all installed packages in a compressed format so that you can roll back to the old version if something goes wrong.
-After you've updated and made sure everything works, it makes sense to clear the package cache so that it doesn't take up space on the SD card: `rw; rm -rf /var/cache/pacman/pkg; ro`.
+After you've updated and made sure everything works, (ONLY for older images, newer images has this partition expended and no longer has this issue) it makes sense to clear the package cache so that it doesn't take up space on the SD card: `rw; rm -rf /var/cache/pacman/pkg; ro`.

 ??? question "I don't need ATX functions.
 How do I disable this in the Web UI?"